botpress/docs/docs/pro/pipeline.md

     }
   }
 }

 ```

 At the moment, only the current_stage will be interesting for you.
 We will learn more on `stage_request` in the [available hooks section](#available-hooks)

 ## Usage

 If you tried Botpress, you've already been using the Pipeline feature, you just don't know it.
 By default, every Botpress deployment defines a single stage pipeline, even running on the community edition.
-In the next sections we will show how to use different pipeline components and build a standard **Dev** ==> **Staging** ==> **Prod**.
+In the next sections we will show how to use different pipeline components and build a standard **Dev** ==&gt; **Staging** ==&gt; **Prod**.

 ### Configuration

 To define your pipeline, open the `workspaces.json` file and edit the pipeline property.

 ```js

 {
   /*
   ...other workspace property